laravel/docs/middleware.md

 	}

-As you can see, in addition to defining a `handle` method, `TerminableMiddleware` define a `terminate` method.
+As you can see, in addition to defining a `handle` method, the `TerminableMiddleware` contract requires a `terminate` method.
 This method receives both the request and the response.
 Once you have defined a terminable middleware, you should add it to the list of global middlewares in your HTTP kernel.